mdyzma/mdyzma.github.io/_posts/2017-05-20-flask-and-travis-ci.md

     app: flask-travis-ci
 {% endhighlight %}

 All done.
-Application is alive and served on heroku:
+Application is alive and served on Heroku:

 ![app-deployed][app_deped]

-Temporary link to the workin application: [https://flask-travis-ci.herokuapp.com](https://flask-travis-ci.herokuapp.com)
+Temporary link to the working application: [https://flask-travis-ci.herokuapp.com](https://flask-travis-ci.herokuapp.com)

 ## Summary

-We have created Flask application with automated pipleine spanning most important aspects of agile software development.
+We have created Flask application with automated pipeline spanning most important aspects of agile software development.
 From source control, to automatic code metrics, testing and deployment.

 <br>
 {% include note.html content="Source code from the article can be downloaded from this [GitHub repository](https://github.com/mdyzma/travis_python_test)" %}